ImperialCollegeLondon/safedata_validator/docs/install/configuration.md

 ## Configuration file format

+TODO - Update this once I have decided on a format for the config option.

 The file structure for the configuration file is a simple text file containing the details below: